01 BLUF

 The Challenge

-The council's digital presence—including both the main council site (virginiaheadwaters.org) and Camp Shenandoah site (campshenandoah.org)—ran on Tentaroo, an all-in-one platform with an antiquated content editing interface.
-Volunteers struggled to update information, and the rigid system limited what the council could communicate to families.
-Camp Leader guides, essential resources for unit leaders bringing Scouts to camp, needed improved clarity and organization.
+Both the main council site (virginiaheadwaters.org) and Camp Shenandoah (campshenandoah.org) ran on Tentaroo, an all-in-one platform with a rigid editing interface.
+Volunteers struggled to update content.
+The system's limitations meant the council could not communicate well with families.
+The Camp Leader guides, the resources unit leaders rely on to prepare for summer camp, were dated and hard to navigate.

 Our Approach